planetfederal/qgis-suite-plugin/doc/source/actions.rst

 Dragging and dropping a PostGIS table will cause a new layer to be added to the QGIS project, based on that table.

-Dragging and dropping a GeoGit tree will not cause a new QGIS layer to be created.
-The *Add to project* menu has to be used instead on the GeoGit tree.